kwolfenb/Palindrome-CS/README.md

 ## Description

-_A C# application that returns the type of triangle based on user input._
+_A C# application that returns if it is a palindrome or not based on user input._

 ## Setup/Installation Requirements